-In 1911 the Mississippi River Improvement Company Limited, founded to mange the water flow on the river between Mazinaw Lake and the Ottawa River in 1909, acquired the lot and the right-of-way through the waterway.
-The present dam at Kashwakamak Lake was constructed in 1910 as part of the improvements to infrastructures along the river system stemming from provincial legislation to charter the company and allow for the levy of tolls.
-Proximately eighty year later, in 1990, the lands were transferred to the Mississippi Valley Conservation Authority.
+Through negotiations with the Mississippi Valley Conservation Authority (MVCA), the Ministry of Natural Resources and Ontario Hydro, in 1990 the lands that had previously been retained by the Mississippi River Improvement Company Limited were transferred to the Mississippi Valley Conservation Authority (FCLRO Instrument 544541).
 The extant Kashwakamak Lake Dam consists of two structures: the main control dam and a secondary saddle dam, separated by a section of land on the north side of the main structure.
 The main structures are comprised of two bulkhead walls, the concrete piers forming the two sluiceways and a broad crested concrete weir.
 The dam has undergone major repairs over the years to fix structural and seepage issues.